KSEHano/BSc-Thesis/Thesis.md

 explaining how bleu works

 The BLEU score is one of the older scores but still often used to compare translations [@BLEU; @book; @Clarity].
 It is a simple score and similar enough to human interpretation to still be of relevance.
-Although many better tool have been developed since the introduction of BLEU it is still widely used in the community [@book; @Clarity]  LOOK UP RASONS FOR STANDARD; CITE THE BOOK FOR STANDARD AND BETTER OTHER WORKS.
+Although many better tool have been developed since the introduction of BLEU it is still widely used in the community [@book; @Clarity] Some of the reasons are that BLEU has a low computation time and is easy to run and can be integrated into the code for training a MT system [@METEOR].